Local dimer dynamics in higher dimensions: Ergodicity of the high-dimensional hypercube: proof of Theorem

+Recall that $Q_1$ and $Q_2$ are the two halves of $\bbQ^d$ with last coordinates $1$ and $2$ respectively.
 Fix a dimer configuration $D$ in $\bbQ^d$, and suppose that $\bv$ is an even vertex in $Q_1$ contained in a crossing dimer.
 We define the graph $\Gamma$ with vertex set $[2]^d$ and edge set $E(Q_1)\cup E(Q_2)\cup D$ where $E(G)$ denotes the edge set of a graph $G$.
 In particular, $D$ may naturally be seen as a dimer configuration on $\Gamma$.

 For every integer $k\ge 0$, denote by $E_k$ (resp.\ $O_k$) the set of even (resp.\ odd) vertices that may be reached from $\bv$ by following an alternating path in $\Gamma$ of length at most $2k$ (resp.\ $2k+1$) starting with a non-dimer edge.
 In particular, $E_0 = \{\bv\}$ and $O_0 = Q_1\cap\partial\{\bv\}$.
 Also, we define $E_{k,i} = E_k\cap Q_i$ for $i\in[2]$.
 Note that for every integer $k\ge 0$,